SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-12-moderna-2022-q1-earnings-call.md

 Timelines: the June readout of the mRNA-1273.214 multivalent Omicron vaccine trial means the FDA really can't change strains and expect delivery of vaccines for fall; even flu has more time than that!
-So Tirrell's tweet actually made sense; I guess sometimes that happens on Twitter.
+So Tirrell's tweet actually made sense.
+I hear that sometimes happens on Twitter.

 ---